 Any order over 500 trees qualifies for a more bespoke order.
 With these larger schemes, you can choose a more tailored selection of trees.
 Sometimes larger schemes entail consultation with the local Forestry Commission woodland advisor, who can give site and design advice.
 For bespoke orders leave a longer lead time.
 If we are sourcing the stock specifically it may take us longer than three weeks for delivery.

-This season we cannot offer any bundles smaller than 30 trees.
+This season our smallest bundle is 10 trees.
 However, you are welcome to receive the bundles and split them up if you are planting across multiple planting locations or multiple healthcare sites.

 Yes, you can split your order across multiple sites, so long as appropriate evidence is collected for each of these planting sites.